italia-opensource/italiaopensource.com/website/src/pages/landings/opensources.md

 **Type**: learning

-**Description**: An open-source book about how to contribute to open-source.
+**Description**: An open source book about how to contribute to open source.

 `Opensource` | `Book`